percona/pmm/docs/faq.md

     By default, [retention](#how-to-control-data-retention-for-pmm) is set to 30 days for Metrics Monitor and for Query Analytics.
 You can consider [disabling table statistics](how-to/optimize.md) to decrease the VictoriaMetrics database size.

-The minimum memory requirement is 2 GB for one monitored database node.
+You need at least 2 GB for one monitored database node.

 !!! alert alert-info "Note"